closedform/substack/future_posts/impact/README.md

-# Impact
+# Impact (WIP)

-Placeholder for future post.
+This post is currently a Work In Progress.